Nursing (NSG)

 Prerequisite: NSG 718.

-This is the first of three sequential courses focusing on the design, implementation and evaluation of the student’s DNP project, a practice/change initiative for quality improvement.
-The focus of this course on the development the DNP Quality Improvement project proposal.
+This is the first of three sequential courses focusing on the student’s DNP project.
+The focus of this course is on the development of the DNP Quality Improvement project proposal.

-This is the second of three sequential courses focusing on the design, implementation and evaluation of the student’s DNP project, a practice/change initiative for quality improvement.
-The focus of this course is to implement the DNP Quality Improvement project approved in the DNP Project I course.
+This is the second of three sequential courses focusing on the student’s DNP project.
+The focus of this course is the implementation of the DNP Quality Improvement project.

 Prerequisite: NSG 722.

-This is the third of three sequential courses focusing on the design, implementation and evaluation of the student’s DNP project, a practice/change initiative for quality improvement.
-The focus of this course is to evaluation and dissemination of the results of the DNP Quality Improvement Project.
+This is the last of three sequential courses focusing on the student’s DNP project.
+The focus of this course is the evaluation and dissemination of the DNP Quality Improvement project results.

 Prerequisite: NSG 724.